 For Veteran Boaters.
 Rather, we think, the Monte Carlo 5 will catch the fancy of people who are secure in their boating experience and have over the years developed a sophisticated nautical eye.
 These are the boaters who will appreciate the retro aspects of the boat's styling and will understand the benefits of a hull with a high freeboard, horizontal side decks, high deck rails, and superstructure that is simple with a minimum of design clutter.

 These people will appreciate her modern interior with woods, upholstery and bulkhead coverings in light, harmonious, tasteful tones that are understated.
 Boaters who want to get away from fiberglass interiors, but were afraid they couldn't afford it will be pleased to see the luxurious décor materials and interior joinery of the MC5.

-The MC5 is the first of a new line of boats bridging the gap between Beneteau and Monte Carlo Yachts.
+The Monte Carlo 5 is the first of a new line of boats bridging the gap between Beneteau and Monte Carlo Yachts.

 = Standard = Optional

 |Warranties change from time to time.
 While BoatTEST.com has tried to ensure the most up-to-date warranty offered by each builder, it does not guarantee the accuracies of the information presented below.
 Please check with the boat builder or your local dealer before you buy any boat.|

 Full Warranty Information on this brand coming soon!